agilepro/epiconsciousness/docs/Religion/Apologetics/scientific-consensus.md

 _The apologist would like you to believe that a hand picked expert is right, when all the rest of the scientific field is wrong._

 People exist with all manner of credentials with opinions that are the opposite of the current scientific consensus.
 These citations are dug up to counter a particular claim that might be based on a widely held scientific consensus.
 There are individuals with a PhD in biology who claim that creationism is the real and true origin of all life on the planet.
-There are people with a degreen in climatology who claim that the earth is actually cooling.
+There are people with a degree in climatology who claim that the earth is actually cooling.
 These people are crack-pots, and they get their support by speaking as an authority on topic that non-scientific people want to hear.

 We you respond that many or most scientists _in that field_ disagree, and that no institution _in that field_ supports that position, they respond: "science is not a popularity contest" and "the majority opinion is a bandwagon fallacy."

 ## Bandwagon Fallacy

-_The apolgist would like you to believe scientific consensus is a bandwagon fallacy._
+_The apologist would like you to believe scientific consensus is a bandwagon fallacy._

 The bandwagon fallacy is when you ask the general public who are not experts, and who might have frivolous answers, about a topic that they have no particular expertise in.
 The opinion of the general public should on the average be no better than an average person on the street.
 Worse, people are persuaded regularly by fads or ideas that are in fashion.
 This is to say they jump on the bandwagon just because everyone else is doing it.

 We should be worried about arguing that something is true just because everyone around us is saying it.
 The fallacy is that the crowd around us is not an expert in the topic, so that fact that a majority says one thing is not a reliable source.
-If everyone around us is saying the peanut butter is healthier than a bananna, we should take it with a grain of salt because everyone around us is not an expert on nutrition.
+If everyone around us is saying the peanut butter is healthier than a banana, we should take it with a grain of salt because everyone around us is not an expert on nutrition.
 Instead, we should get the opinion of an expert.

 But scientific consensus is not a bandwagon.
 It is instead the opinion of a collection of experts in a particular field.
 Because the people being polled are experts, their collective opinion is the absolute best opinion we can get.

-## Expertice
+## Expertise

-_The apolgist would like you to believe there are no experts._
+_The apologist would like you to believe there are no experts._

 A scientist who has been working exclusively in a field for 20 to 30 years, and an environment where they will be allowed to say something only if it is backed by careful research and evidence.
 Reputation is everything in science, and to maintain that, the scientist needs to be diligent and accurate in everything that is done.
 When you spend that amount of time on a topic, you naturally get to know quite a bit about what is and is not in the realm of possible.
 They are real experts in the field.